 Entry Fee in Jūrmala

-Where to purchase the entry pass
+Where to purchase an entry permit

-How does the Jūrmala day pass work?
+How does the Jūrmala day pass work

 - The pass must be purchased on the day of entry at any time (including after entry) before 23:59.